dsa-ou/algoesup/src/docs/writing.md

 By default, `allowed` checks against the Python subset used in our algorithms and data structures course.
 It is already included in the project.
-So, if you're an M269 student, to check that your essay is easily understood by your peers in terms of Python constructs, just add a cell:
+So, if you're an M269 student, to check that your essay is easily understood by your peers in terms of Python constructs, just add the following after loading the extension:
 ```python
 %allowed on
 ```